Wax currant

 - Is Wax currant good for the Colorado Front Range?

-- Yes.
-Wax currant is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Wax currant is a well-suited shrub for Colorado's Front Range.

 - How big does Wax currant get?